duckietown/code-examples/dtps/sensor-wheel-encoder/README.md

-# Example: DTPS - Actuator - Wheels
+# Example: DTPS - Sensor - Time-of-Flight

-This example shows how to control a vehicle's motors via DTPS.
+This example shows how to measure the distance to the closest object using a robot's time-of-flight sensor in DTPS.

 ## 1. Build